JHumphreys89/JHumphreys89/README.md

 ### 🤓 Hi there!

 - 🔭 I’m currently working on multiple projects in my spare time.
 You can check them out yourself in my GitHub profile!
-- 🌱 I’m currently taking the time to learn more about JavaScript, Python, PowerShell and Terraform.
+- 🌱 Currently passionate with learning more about Terraform and scripting languages.
 - 📫 How to reach me: [github@jonhumphreys.com](mailto:github@jonhumphreys.com)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am ambidextrous.